 The Orthodox Church in America

-The Orthodox Church in America (OCA for short), of which Ashland’s Archangel Gabriel Orthodox Church is a part, was formed in 1970, when the Patriarch of Moscow signed a declaration granting self-governing powers to the Russian church in America (which had already, in 1924, declared itself to be temporarily independent of the Russian mother-church, suspecting that her decrees reflected growing Communist interference).
+The Orthodox Church in America (OCA), of which Ashland’s Archangel Gabriel Orthodox Church is a part, was formed in 1970, when the Patriarch of Moscow signed a declaration granting self-governing powers to the Russian church in America (which had already, in 1924, declared itself to be temporarily independent of the Russian mother-church, suspecting that her decrees reflected growing Communist interference).
 The body’s new name, Orthodox Church in America, conveys its unique mission: the first of the world’s Orthodox churches devoted primarily to the American population, governed by a hierarchy that resides on American soil.
 As such, Archangel Gabriel’s Orthodox Church hosts fully English services, and its members are primarily those who were not themselves born into or raised by Orthodox families.